mofosyne/arduino-gameboy-printer-emulator/README.md

 ## Get a dedicated PCB

-As crossing Serial OUTPUT and Serial INPUT is the main cause of issues with the project, [dedicated PCBs were made](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators) to fit with the Arduino Nano and Uno, using a GBA/GBC socket.
+You have some basic skill in soldering and want a clean finish ? you can order [dedicated PCBs](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators) to fit with the Arduino Nano and Uno, using a GBA/GBC socket.
 This also allows not cutting a cable.
 The Uno version comes with pins dedicated for an SD shield that you can just left empty for this project.

 ![](/sample_image/Nano_shield.jpg)